AlchemyCMS/alchemy_cms/README.md

 This version of Alchemy runs with Rails 3.2.8+.

-If you are looking for a Rails 3.1 compatible version check the 2.1-stable branch.
+If you are looking for a Rails 3.1 compatible version check the [2.1-stable branch](https://github.com/magiclabs/alchemy_cms/tree/2.1-stable).

-If you are looking for a Rails 3.0 compatible version check the 2.0-stable branch.
+If you are looking for a Rails 3.0 compatible version check the [2.0-stable branch](https://github.com/magiclabs/alchemy_cms/tree/2.0-stable).

-If you are looking for a Rails 2.3 compatible version check the 1.6-stable branch.
+If you are looking for a Rails 2.3 compatible version check the [1.6-stable branch](https://github.com/magiclabs/alchemy_cms/tree/1.6-stable).

 Ruby Version
 ------------

-Alchemy runs under Ruby 1.8.7, Ruby 1.9.2, Ruby 1.9.3 and REE (Ruby Enterprise Edition).
+Alchemy runs with Ruby 1.9.2 and Ruby 1.9.3.

+For a Ruby 1.8.7 compatible version use the [2.3-stable branch](https://github.com/magiclabs/alchemy_cms/tree/2.3-stable.

 Installation
 ------------